 Quick Tips To Create A Successful Online Store.

-- But don’t assume consumers know these things as well.
+- Don’t assume consumers know anything about you or your product.
 They may not even know such a product exists.

-- The best offense is a planned defense – and knowing what you are getting yourself into before you ever begin.
+- The best offense is a planned defense – and knowing what you are getting yourself into before you even begin.

 - Learn how to design for user experience and remove unnecessary elements.